anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 ## Telephones

-Telephones to be used for voice communication can be expressed in a JSON array of objects named "voicePhones".
-Telephones to be used for facsimile machine communications can be expressed in a JSON array of objects named "faxPhones".
-Each object has the following
+Telephones to be used for voice communication can be expressed in a JSON array of strings named "voicePhones".
+Telephones to be used for facsimile machine communications can be expressed in a JSON array of strings named "faxPhones".
-members:

-* "phone" - a string holding the phone number
-* "masked" - optional, see above

-If the string in "phone" begins with "tel:", the string MUST be conformant to the tel URI specified in [@!RFC3966].
+If the string in the array begins with "tel:", the string MUST be conformant to the tel URI specified in [@!RFC3966].
 Otherwise the string is considered unstructured text.
 If possible, the unstructurued text SHOULD be conformant to the [@!ITU.E161.2001] format and the [@!ITU.E164.1991] numbering plan.